Definition

 - Taking the pile adds 7 cards, so only use this tactic when you are behind in points but ahead in number of cards.

 - Clean melds are worth many more points, but are harder to come by.
 If there is an opportunity to make a dirty meld, it may be advantageous to take it.
-There is always the possibility that perfect card doesn’t come up in the stock.
+There is always the possibility that a perfect card doesn’t come up in the stock.

 Frequently Asked Questions

-How many cards do you deal in Hand and Foot?
+How many cards do you deal?

 Each player is dealt two different sets of 11 cards.
 The first deal, and the cards which must be played first, is the Hand.
 The second set, left face down until the hand has been totally melded or discarded, is the Foot.